Georgia Farm Bureau Members Will Reconnect At Annual Convention

-MACON, Ga. – Georgia Farm Bureau members will gather on Jekyll Island Dec.
-5-7 for the organization’s 84th annual convention.
-Gov. Brian Kemp, U.S. Rep. Buddy Carter (R-Dist.
-1) and Georgia Commissioner of Agriculture Gary Black will address convention attendees during the general session on Dec.
-6 between 8:30 a.m. and noon.
+Georgia Farm Bureau members will gather on Jekyll Island Dec.
+4-6 for the organization’s 85th annual convention.
+This year marks the 58th time GFB has held its convention on Jekyll Island.
+Gov. Brian Kemp, American Farm Bureau Federation President Zippy Duvall, outgoing Georgia Commissioner of Agriculture Gary Black, and Georgia Commissioner-elect of Agriculture Tyler Harper will address convention attendees during the general session on Dec.
+5 between 8:15 a.m. and noon.

-so we’re excited to return to Jekyll for our annual meeting and reconnect with our members in person, in one place,” GFB President Tom McCall said.
+“Through the years Jekyll Island has become our home away from home.
+Since 1976, Georgia Farm Bureau has met on Jekyll for our convention every year except for 2020 when we held smaller, district meetings due to the pandemic,” GFB President Tom McCall said.
 “Our members will enjoy catching up with friends, hearing updates on ag issues and determining the position our organization takes on issues impacting their farms and rural communities.
-We’re honored that Gov. Kemp, Congressman Buddy Carter and Commissioner Gary Black are coming to speak to us.
-Addressing our members shows they appreciate the $70.1 billion economic impact agriculture and related businesses have on Georgia’s economy.”
+We’re honored that Gov. Kemp is coming to speak to us.
+Addressing our members shows he values the $69.4 billion economic impact agriculture and related businesses have on Georgia’s economy.”

-During the Celebrating Ag Leaders event from 1 p.m. to 2 p.m., GFB will recognize agricultural advocacy and promotion efforts by county Farm Bureaus and teachers’ work to include agriculture in their lessons through the Ag in the Classroom program.
-The first day of the convention will close with a memorial service at 4:15 p.m.
+During the Celebrating Ag Leaders event from 1 p.m. to 2 p.m. on Sunday, GFB will recognize agricultural advocacy and promotion efforts by county Farm Bureau volunteers and teachers’ work to include agriculture in their lessons through the Ag in the Classroom program.
+The first day of the convention will close with a memorial service at 4:30 p.m.

-Monday afternoon, a series of 12 commodity meetings will be held at 2 p.m. and 3:30 p.m. featuring speakers, who will address management and policy issues for the major commodities grown in Georgia.
+On Dec.
+5, the convention trade show opens at 9 a.m. and closes at noon.
+A series of 14 commodity meetings will be held Monday afternoon at 2 p.m. and 3:30 p.m. featuring speakers who will address management and policy issues for the major commodities grown in Georgia.

-Commodity meeting topics will include: forest carbon markets, food safety for you-pick and commercial farms; on-farm sale & processing of meat; Georgia’s animal disease program; working with local governments, and the 2023 farm bill.
-Speakers will also give presentations addressing aquaculture, cotton, dairy, hay, pecan, pollinator, poultry, tobacco, and water issues.
+Commodity meeting topics will include: forest carbon markets; on-farm sale & processing of meat; row crop damage by deer; and pesticide regulations.
+Speakers will also give presentations addressing aquaculture, bees, cotton, forages, pecan, peanut, poultry, tobacco, vegetable and water issues.